 Nuala Riddell-Morales was the other core member of the Heartstone team at the event.
 Director of Carnaval del Pueblo in London, she has been instrumental in helping to take Heartstone stories to Latin American audiences and is now a key part of the Global Story Circle.
 She is pictured here with Angus Lapsley.

-One of the regiments featured in the story is 1st The Queen’s Dragoon Guards.
-Three soldiers had travelled from the UK to be at the event and lend life to the images.
 Also present was Paul Davies, second from left, one of the soldiers from the Royal Regiment of Fusiliers pictured in the images, now able to tell his story 25 years later.
 He is pictured with his daughter, Molly.
 Both had travelled from the UK to be at the event.
 The next phase of this project includes tracking down more veterans who are in the images to bring their stories into the exhibition.
 Paul said:

-‘It always amazed me at the resilience of the children in difficult conditions, they brought a sense of purpose for me being there.
+‘It always amazed me to see the resilience of the children in difficult conditions, they brought a sense of purpose for me being there.
 And they always had a smile for the troops which brightened even the darkest times whilst I was there.
 These images capture those moments and take me back there.’

 The involvement of veterans from the images is providing, not just an insight into what was happening at the time but also helping to answer the question, how much do you feel you achieved and what you feel is the importance of this story for today’s audiences, in particular, the next generation.

 Another important presenter in the exhibition was Carol Valentine, pictured here at front left with the QDG soldiers.
 Carol is the mother of Cpl Simon Valentine, one of the soldiers in the images from the Royal Regiment of Fusiliers.
 At age 19 in Kosovo he achieved remarkable outcomes for refugees and villagers and is one of the important ongoing stories in the exhibition of how it is possible to ‘make a difference’.
 Tragically, he was killed on active duty in Afghanistan a few years later.
-Heartstone is honoured to have the presence of Carol, who has been present at all the major exhibitions of this story to date and in the process, keeping Simon’s memory and what he was able to achieve, alive.
+Heartstone is honoured to have the presence of Carol, who has attended all the major exhibitions of this story to date and in the process, keeping Simon’s memory and what he was able to achieve, alive.
 She said:

 ‘In a room of several nationalities and a vast age group the pictures told a story. one that should never be forgotten.
 Sometimes education is in the eye of the beholder ….’

-The final group of presenters in the exhibition were a team of eight young people, the Heartstone Youth Ambassadors from Oasis Academy in Croydon, London.
-Pictured here with their teachers and Sitakumari at right.
+The final group of presenters in the exhibition were a team of eight young people, the Heartstone Youth Ambassadors from Oasis Academy in Croydon, London, pictured here with their teachers and Sitakumari at right.
 Back row from right – Dr Chris Lewis, Babcock International, one of the sponsors of the exhibition, Penny Smith-Orr – instrumental in seeing the extension of Story Circles across London, Lorna John – the visionary teacher at Oasis Academy, who initiated Story Circles four years ago with these young people and seen them grow into who they are now.
 These young people brought the exhibition ‘to life’ alongside the other presenters.
 They excelled in their role as presenters alongside the veterans, serving soldiers and Kosovan community representatives, in the process setting a standard for all forthcoming exhibitions which will follow a similar format both in the UK and beyond

 They also spoke of their experience of the book ‘The Heartstone Odyssey’ now part of the next phase of the project with the National Museum of Kosovo which, together with the exhibition, is part of the Global Story Circle.